 Course grades are determined by the combined marks of class work, attendance, participation, and term examinations.

 In order to qualify for the degree, a student must attain a cumulative grade-point average (GPA) of at least 2.00.
-To be in good academic standing, a student must have a cumulative grade point average of at least 2.00 (1.75 for the first semester of first year).
+To be in good academic standing, a student must have a cumulative grade point average of at least 2.00.
 Students pursuing Education, Social Work, or Nursing must maintain a higher grade-point average and should request that information from the program.
-Class standing is determined as follows: To be eligible to enter the sophomore year, the student must have successfully completed a minimum of 9 courses/30 credits; to be eligible to enter the junior year, the student must have completed a minimum of 18 courses/60 credits; to be eligible to enter the senior year, the student must have completed a minimum of 27 courses/90 credits.
+Class standing is determined as follows: To be eligible to enter the sophomore year, the student must have successfully completed a minimum of nine courses/30 credits; to be eligible to enter the junior year, the student must have completed a minimum of 18 courses/60 credits; to be eligible to enter the senior year, the student must have completed a minimum of 27 courses/90 credits.

 Certain courses such as MA 096 and EN 100 carry institutional credit only.
 Institutional credit is credit that may not be applied toward graduation, but may be assigned value for purposes of semester load and tuition.
 Institutional credit is included in the GPA and in determining eligibility for financial aid.
 Students required to take courses receiving institutional credit do so in addition to the courses required for graduation credit.